BraydentheCao/Brayden-BSE-Portfolio/index.md

 - Goal: Rotate the robot such that the ball is in the center

 **The algorithm is seperated into two parts: A PID function that takes in the current and target position and returns speed between -1 and 1 & a main code that handles what to do with this speed given a certain offset.
-Keep in mind the motors can hold take in a speed between 0 and**
+Keep in mind the motors can have a speed between 0 and 1**

 How does the PID function work?